AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 "Scarlet Snow."
 I said as I sat down.
 "I don't know if it's a pleasure or not.
 Though I like your place."
 I said looking around.
 I made sure to meet her eyes and ignore the rest of it.
 She was a beautiful woman if a bit older than my typical fuck.
 But I wasn't here looking for that.
 I was called in for whatever purpose they thought was important enough to distract me from my adventures.
 "I though Dorian Vega or Dae'lin Rivera cleared my passage before I landed."

-She gave me a flowerly smile that spread her lips thin against her teeth.
-"Ms. Rivera did."
+She gave me a flowery smile that spread her lips thin against her teeth.
+"Ms. Rivera did, but I still wanted to see the boy who is friends with the monsters."

+I grinned and bowed with a great flourish from my seat, "And here I am in all my glory."

+She stood up and looked at me like I was prey.
+"And
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTIxMjQ4ODcsLTIwOTkxMDUwMSwtOT
+eyJoaXN0b3J5IjpbLTE3NTk2NDExNDQsLTIwOTkxMDUwMSwtOT
 kyNjEzMTQ4LC0zMTcyNDM4NjQsLTE4NTAxMzc0NzcsLTE1OTM5
 NjIxODYsLTE5MTcxMTUzNDEsMTMzNTEwOTUyNiwxNTg5NDY3MT
 k2LC0xNDE1NTMxMzI2LDE4Mjk4NjQzMDEsMTk0MDQxODQsLTc5